glycerine/spin_paxos/README.md

 to a nice, warm cozy sane model of a single computer, and now you are in the freezing tundra with hostile adversaries everywhere.
-Early networks were super slow and flaky, and TCP had not been adopted.
+Early networks were super slow and flaky, and long-distance links meant delays were wildly different from different nodes.
+TCP had barely been invented, and had not been universally adopted.
 People used unreliable multi-cast for performance.
-It's was a different world.
+It was a different world.
 But, if you can build an algorithm that survives it, you have really got a valuable thing, ready for today's large clusters that encounter a node failure of some kind often.
+The more nodes in your cluster, the higher the frequency of some kind of failure.
-Google expects a 2000 node cluster to encounter a new fault every 2.5 hours, for example.
+One example I read said that Google expects a 2000 node cluster to encounter a new fault every 2.5 hours
 (Was that from the SRE book? todo: find that reference).
+Typically you therefore want much smaller clusters, this being the prime reason.
+Early
+Google publications said they used 500 nodes in a cluster.
+That probably reduces the MTBF (mean time between failures) to a day or two.
+But I digress.

 Here is an example that shows how a read from a single replica node is insufficient.
 Suppose one node